Mercedes W12: Opening rounds

 In the season opener at the Bahrain Grand Prix, Hamilton qualified in second place behind Verstappen.
-When the race got underway, Verstappen managed to stay ahead of Hamilton, but Mercedes decided to undercut Verstappen by pitting Hamilton for hard tyres at the end of lap 14, and eventually won the race.
+When the race got underway, Verstappen managed to stay ahead of Hamilton, but Mercedes decided to undercut Verstappen by pitting Hamilton for hard tyres at the end of lap 14.
+Hamilton eventually won the race.
 In the Emilia Romagna Grand Prix, Hamilton achieved his 99th pole position, ahead of Sergio Pérez and Verstappen.
-In the race, Verstappen started well and overtook Hamilton for first place, Hamilton briefly regained the lead only to lose it again to Verstappen after Hamilton pitted.
+In the race, Verstappen started well and overtook Hamilton for first place; Hamilton briefly regained the lead only to lose it again to Verstappen after Hamilton pitted.
 On lap 31, Hamilton went off-track and through the gravel trap, rejoining in eighth position.
 A red flag soon followed after a crash between Bottas and George Russell.
-After a rolling start, Hamilton made a lot of overtakes to finish in second position, over 20 seconds behind the eventual race winner, Verstappen.
+After a rolling start, Hamilton overtook a majority of the field to finish in second position, over 20 seconds behind the eventual race winner, Verstappen.